Historical race concepts: Julian Huxley and A. C. Haddon

 Sir Julian Sorell Huxley (1887–1975) was an English evolutionary biologist, humanist, internationalist, and the first director of UNESCO.
 After returning to England from a tour of the United States in 1924, Huxley wrote a series of articles for the Spectator which he expressed his belief in the drastic differences between "negros" and "whites".
 He believed that the color of "blood" – percentage of 'white' and 'black' blood – that a person had would determine a person's mental capacity, moral probity, and social behavior.
 "Blood" also determined how individuals should be treated by society.
 He was a proponent of racial inequality and segregation.

 By 1930, Huxley's ideas on race and inherited intellectual capacity of human groups became more liberal.
-By the mid-1930s, Huxley was considered one of the leading antiracist and committed much of his time and efforts into publicizing the fight against Nazism.
+By the mid-1930s, Huxley was considered one of the leading antiracists and committed much of his time and efforts into publicizing the fight against Nazism.

 Alfred Cort Haddon (1855–1940) was a British anthropologist and ethnologist.

 In 1935, Huxley and A. C. Haddon wrote, We Europeans, which greatly popularized the struggle against racial science and attacked the Nazis' abuse of science to promote their racial theories.
 Although they argued that 'any biological arrangement of the types of European man is still largely a subjective process', they proposed that humankind could be divided up into "major" and "minor subspecies".
 They believed that races were a classification based on hereditary traits but should not by nature be used to condemn or deem inferior to another group.
 Like most of their peers, they continued to maintain a distinction between the social meaning of race and the scientific study of race.
 From a scientific standpoint, they were willing to accept that concepts of superiority and inferiority did not exist, but from a social standpoint, they continued to believe that racial differences were significant.
 For example, they argued that genetic differences between groups were functionally important for certain jobs or tasks.